intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 requests
 ```

-You can easily install all the dependencies for _Zouwu_ as follows:
+You can easily install all the dependencies for _Chronos_ as follows:

 ```bash
 conda create -n my_env python=3.7